apache/beam-starter-go/CONTRIBUTING.md

 🎉🎊 Thanks for taking the time to contribute! 🎉🎊

-There are many ways to contribute, here are some.
+There are many ways to contribute.
+Here are some.

 ## Filing an issue